burtvadr/Portable-Flatpak/README.md

  `~/.local/share/flatpak/exports/share/applications/[AppID]`

- * users should also want to keep custom .desktop file and like everthing here we should automatically by its presense, if the user dont want a desktop, just dont have it on [Portable Root]
+ * users should also want to keep custom .desktop file and like everything here we should automatically by its presence, if the user don't want a desktop, just don't have it on [Portable Root]
 ```
 ├────────── [Portable Root]
 ├── runner